smithy-lang/smithy-rs/design/src/rfcs/rfc0004_retry_behavior.md

 After this change, the process will work like this:

 1. The user creates either a shared config or a service-specific config
-    - If `AWS_MAX_ATTEMPTS` is set to zero, this is invalid.
+    - If `AWS_MAX_ATTEMPTS` is set to zero, this is invalid and we will log it with `tracing::warn`.
 However, this will not error until a request is made
     - If `AWS_MAX_ATTEMPTS` is 1, retries will be disabled
     - If `AWS_MAX_ATTEMPTS` is greater than 1, retries will be attempted at most as many times as is specified
     - If the user creates the config with the `.disable_retries` builder method, retries will be disabled